 Your sales team is essential to growing your business and has a major impact on your brand reputation.
-Selling methodologies provide salespeople with a practical, repeatable, adaptable foundation for sales success.
+Whether you’re starting a sales consulting business or growing your internal team, selling methodologies provide salespeople with a practical, repeatable, adaptable foundation for sales success.

 To help your sales team continue to grow, we’ve compiled a list of the top 10 sales methods so you can determine which one is best for your business.

 “Sure, I’d love people to use the SELLect Sales Methodology, but honestly, pick any one of the systems on the list and use it… it’s the salespeople who wing it out there that give the rest of us who are serious about the profession a bad rap,” says Kahn.